<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1623785481019535&amp;ev=PageView&amp;noscript=1">

 Inductive Couplings

-These pinless connectors connect magnetically without exposing any conductive parts to the outside environment.
+These pinless, subsea connectors attach magnetically without exposing any conductive parts to the outside environment.

 How do you determine which type of standard wet-mate connector is best for your needs?
-Let’s take a deeper dive into the specs to consider for each.
+Let’s take a deeper dive into the specs for each.

-The industry’s long standing underwater interconnect solutions vary in application, material, and design.
-A typical underwater connector often features O-rings, gasket seals or oil bladders and copper contacts.
+The industry’s long-standing underwater interconnect solutions vary in application, material, and design.
+A typical underwater cable connector often features O-rings, gasket seals or oil bladders, and copper contacts.

-Before settling on a product, be sure to evaluate the following key criteria.
+Before settling on the right waterproof assembly for your implementation, be sure to evaluate the following key criteria.

 Material

-The metal used must be strong enough to withstand its intended marine environment.
-Depending on a project’s needs — such as extreme corrosion resistance, tensile strength, minimal electrical conductivity, or a high melting point, 316 stainless steel, Inconel and titanium are considered three materials of choice.
+The metal used for your subsea connector must be strong enough to withstand its intended marine environment.
+Depending on a project’s needs, such as extreme corrosion resistance, tensile strength, minimal electrical conductivity, or high melting point, 316 stainless steel, Inconel, and titanium are considered three materials of choice.

-316 stainless steel is a typical choice as it is well-equipped to resist corrosion after undergoing design and manufacturing processes that involve welding.
-It also withstands high-corrosion environments and boasts considerable resistance to heat.
+Typically, 316 stainless steel is preferable for subsea electrical connectors because it’s well-equipped to resist corrosion after undergoing design and manufacturing processes that involve welding.
+The resulting underwater cable connectors can also withstand high-corrosion environments and boast considerable resistance to heat.

 From a cost perspective, stainless steel is a reasonable choice for wet-mate connectors and will stand up to the elements quite well.
 However, for applications that require truly exceptional corrosion and heat resistance, titanium is the preferred option.